wardenmolly/runestone/pip/source/Classes/classesintro.rst

     print(p is q)

-At Step 6, you can see that Point has been bound to an object representing the point class, but there are not yet any instances.
+At Step 6 in the codelens, you can see that Point has been bound to an object representing the point class, but there are not yet any instances.
 The execution of line 9, ``p = Point()``, occurs at steps 7-9.
 First, at step 7, you can see that a blank instance of the class has been created, and is passed as the first (and only parameter) to the ``__init__`` method.
 That method's code is executed, with the variable self bound to that instance.
 At steps 8 and 9, two instance variables are filled in: x and y are both set to 0.
 Nothing is returned from the __init__ method, but the point object itself is returned from the call to ``Point()``.
 Thus, at step 10,  p is bound to the new point that was created and initialized.

 Skipping ahead, by the time we get to Step 16, p and q are each bound to different points.
-Even though both have x and y instance variables set to 0, they are different objects.
+Even though both have x and y instance variables set to 0, they are *different objects*.
 Thus ``p is q`` evaluates to False.

 Improving our Constructor
 -------------------------